oliviawestmacottssw/SSW.Rules.Content/rules/do-you-add-a-prefix-on-blog-posts-titles/rule.md

 Setup your HR Records (Not for Work Experience)
 Your details on payroll system CRM - Add your details to CRM How to find an employee’s phone number?
-Make a small code change on SugarLearning.com (Developers only)
+Make a small code change on SugarLearning.com (Developers only)   [/greyBox]
  Figure: Bad example - Data list with no prefixes

-Phone - Configure your SSW Email on your mobile (for Android users) Phone - Configure your SSW Email on your mobile (for iPhone users) Phone - Mobile Phone Answering Message
+[greyBox]  Phone - Configure your SSW Email on your mobile (for Android users) Phone - Configure your SSW Email on your mobile (for iPhone users) Phone - Mobile Phone Answering Message
 Phone - Install the Control4 App on your phone (Sydney Only)